MindTheSystem/mindthesystem/src/pages/index.md

         subtitle: 'We believe in developing your teams to solve complex problems. '
       - title: Our 4 systems approach
         subtitle: >-
-          The key tool of affecting systems change is not command and control, but rather influence.
-But it is possible to make systematic progress, as long as we mind the system of decision-making.
+          Affecting systems change is not about command and control, but rather influence.
+It is possible to make systematic progress, as long as we mind the system of decision-making.
         content: >
           Through years of practical experience, we have broken down the approach to complex problems into 4 systems: